Financial Aid

 **Please read these Terms and Conditions carefully as they describe the conditions you must meet and maintain in order to be eligible for Federal, State, Institutional and other types of financial aid. **

-Your initial financial aid offer is calculated based on the information you provided on your Free Application for Federal Student Aid (FAFSA).
+Your initial financial aid offer is calculated based on information provided on your Free Application for Federal Student Aid (FAFSA).
 Other components used to determine your aid include, but are not limited to, your enrollment status, grade level, outside resources, remaining aid eligibility, and cost of attendance at the time of your aid offer.

 Cost of Attendance

-Your initial aid is based on an estimated Cost of Attendance (COA).
+Your initial financial aid offer is based on an estimated Cost of Attendance (COA).
 Your COA will be updated at the end of the add/drop period when actual UH Hilo charges (tuition, fees, campus housing and meal charges, etc) are stabilized.
 Financial aid may need to be adjusted based on the accurate COA to prevent over-awards of need-based financial aid.
 Students will be notified via email if aid is affected.

 Enrollment Status

-In most cases, your initial aid will be based on full time enrollment.
+In most cases, your initial financial aid offer will be based on full time enrollment.
 Aid will be adjusted accordingly at the end of the add/drop period and will not be adjusted for classes added or dropped thereafter (except for complete withdrawal or non-attendance).
 Depending on the type, some aid will not disburse unless you are enrolled full-time.

 Establishing Eligibility for Aid